ndrc81/frontend-nanodegree-feedreader/README.md

 ## Instructions

-Download or close the repo to access the files to play the game.
-Load the index.html file in your browser.
+Download or close the repo to access the files to load the page.
+Open the index.html file in your browser.

 ## Usage